 communications about your grant activities

 The grantee organization will use the grant only for the purposes laid out in the grant agreement.
 Communications between the grantee organization and the Foundation will be made through reports and site visits.
+The Communication Guidelines define the ways a grantee organization will be expected to acknowledge the ECF grant in its print and electronic communications.

 use of funds